kortdriessen/SeeQt/sleepscoring/sleepscoring_gui_ReadMe.md

 - View → Show/Hide Traces…: toggle visibility of any trace.
 - Hidden traces disappear completely and the remaining traces expand to occupy the space.
 X‑linking remains intact.

+Matrix viewer controls
+- View → Matrix Event Height…: adjust the vertical extent of event lines (0.1–0.5, distance from row center).
+Default is 0.4 (lines span 80% of row height).
+- View → Matrix Event Thickness…: adjust the pen width of event lines in pixels (1–10).
+Default is 2.
+- Matrix plots show only min/max Y tick labels and have no horizontal grid lines for a clean raster appearance.

 Import/Export labels
 - File → Load Labels… reads CSV with header `start_s,end_s,label`.
 - File → Export Labels… writes the same format (values formatted to 6 decimals).